drewm27/speakerrankings/karaoke-setups.md

 cover-img: "/assets/img/fifinemixer.jpg"
 ---

-This page lists karaoke and microphone setups for portable Bluetooth speakers which can be used for karaoke or PA use.
+This page summarizes karaoke and microphone setups for portable Bluetooth speakers which can be used for karaoke or PA use.

 Check out [The Best Portable Speakers With Microphone Input](/top-recommended-microphone-input/) for speakers that have a microphone input.